Minimal bandwidth $\mathbb{C}^*$-actions on generalized Grassmannians: Preliminaries

-We denote by $W=W(G,H)$ the \emph{Weyl group} of $G$.
 Such a root system $\Phi$ can be associated uniquely to a Dynkin diagram $\cD$, whose nodes corresponds to a base $\{\alpha_1,\ldots,\alpha_n\}$ and the labels correspond to the angles between these simple roots (see \cite[Part III]{humLie}).
-Moreover, any parabolic subgroup $P$ is determined its Lie algebra $\fp$ and one can prove (see \cite[p.
-394]{fultonHarris}) that every parabolic Lia algebra is, up to conjugation, of the form
+Moreover, any parabolic subgroup $P$ is determined by its Lie algebra $\fp$ and one can prove (see \cite[p.
+394]{fultonHarris}) that every parabolic Lie algebra is, up to conjugation, of the form

-where $\Phi^+(J)=\{ \alpha \in \Phi^+ : \exists \alpha_j \in J \text{ such that } \alpha-\alpha_j \in \Phi^+ \cup \{0\}\}$ and $J \subset \{\alpha_1,\ldots,\alpha_n\}$ is a subset of cardinality equals to the Picard number of $G/P$, hence we write $P=P_J$.
+where $\Phi^+(J)=\{ \alpha \in \Phi^+ : \exists\, \alpha_j \in J \text{ such that } \alpha-\alpha_j \in \Phi^+ \cup \{0\}\}$ and $J \subset \{\alpha_1,\ldots,\alpha_n\}$ is a subset of cardinality equals to the Picard number of $G/P$, hence we write $P=P_J$.

-An \emph{RH variety} is a projective variety on which $G$ acts transitively.
-It is a quotient $G/P_J$ and we can represent it as a Dynkin diagram marked in the nodes that define $J$:
+\begin{definition} An \emph{RH variety} is a projective variety on which $G$ acts transitively.
+It is a quotient $G/P_J$ and we can represent it as a marked Dynkin diagram, using the nodes that define $J$: